-“I’ve got years of experience in business, and I know what is involved in making a business work, and for many smaller firms, there is simply too much for an owner or managing director to cope with, and so the core business suffers,” said Vanessa.
+“I’ve got years of experience in business, and I know what is involved in making a business work, and for many smaller firms, there is simply too much for an owner or managing director to cope with, and so the core business suffers,”

 “I set up Roboris to utilise my skills as a General Manager, learnt whilst running a manufacturing company for 10 years, to provide general management services to companies that need help but can’t necessarily afford a GM right at that moment, so taking the hassle out of the operational side of the business and leaving them free to focus on their product or service.”

 Roboris is Latin for strength and effectiveness.
 When choosing a name for her business, Vanessa wanted something that summed up what the business offered, and also reflected her passion for weightlifting, which saw her become British Masters Champion in the 55-59 kg class in 2019.

 Work commitments and the coronavirus situation have seen her step back from her sport for the time being, leaving her more time to see Roboris established as a specialised partner for small to medium-sized businesses.

 “I did consider offering virtual assistant services, but I soon realised that my strengths go deeper than that,” she said.
 “I’ve worked in manufacturing and retail and was an estate agent for 10 years, so I’ve gained a lot of experience in how businesses operate.